 - provide information on how to access support services

-Initially we will serve a notice and this will allow a period of at least 15 days for the parents to provide us with further information about the suitability of the education.
+This notice will allow a period of at least 15 days for the parents to provide us with further information about the suitability of the education.
 The parent may choose to do this by meeting with the EHE advisor either at home or a mutually agreed venue.

 As a Local Education Authority (LEA) we have a duty under section 175 (1) of the Education Act 2002 to safeguard and promote the welfare of children.